dipfocus/OpenCATP-LLM/README.md

 Hi!
 This is the official codebase of CATP-LLM and OpenCATP of the paper ``CATP-LLM: Empowering Large Language Models for Cost-Aware Tool Planning''.

-What is *CATP-LLM*?: CATP-LLM is the first framework that enables the LLMs to effectively balance the trade-off between task performance and execution costs (e.g., tool execution time) during tool planning or using.
+What is *CATP-LLM*?: CATP-LLM is the first framework that enables the LLMs to effectively balance the trade-off between task performance and execution costs (e.g., tool execution time) during tool planning or tool using.

 What is *OpenCATP*?: OpenCATP is the first platform to evaluate the performance of LLMs in cost-aware tool planning, which features diverse tools and difficult tasks, as well as a comprehensive scheme to measure the tool execution costs.